sendsmaily/smaily-prestashop-module/README.md

 ## Frequently Asked Questions

-### Where I can find the data log for Cron?

-The Cron update data log is stored in the root folder of the Smaily plugin, inside the "smaily-cron.txt" file.

 ### How can I access additional Abandoned cart parameters in the Smaily template editor?

 Here is a list of all the parameters available in the Smaily email templating engine: